Our new baby is doing very well.

 90 Day Tourist Stamp (or Visa Waiver)

-Nationals from countries that do not require a visa can are issued a tourist stamp on arrival.
+Nationals from countries that do not require a visa can be issued a tourist stamp on arrival.
 This is valid for 90 days within a rolling year.
+Those 90 days do not have to be used consecutively.

 What is a rolling year?